 The secure admin server runs on port 85, and the non-secure admin server on port 84; the URL will reflect that.
-If you have a firewall, and will be connecting from outside locations, you will need to open those ports to have access to admin functions.
+If you have a firewall, and will be connecting from outside locations, you will need to open those ports to have access to iTools administration functions.

-The secure administration uses a self signed certificate.
+The secure administration uses a self-signed certificate.
 Naturally for uses other than iTools administration, you will want to purchase an official certificate from a valid certification authority.

 For new installations, the default login and password is "admin".
-To change the this login, go to the Users Settings page and enter a new password for the admin user, and/or add a new user to the iTools admin group.
-This username and password is used only by Tenon's iTools.
-It need not exist in the system password database nor does Tenon's iTools enter it into the system password database.
+To change the password go to the Users Settings page, select the admin user and enter a new password for the admin user.
+You may also add additional users to the iTools admin group.
+Users in the iTools Admin group are used only by Tenon's iTools.
+The admin password need not exist in the system password database nor does Tenon's iTools enter it into the system password database.